kjeldsen-game/monorepo/local-env/README.md

 Consume messages from a topic (active receiving mode, you can receive multiple)
 - `docker exec kafka kafka-console-consumer --bootstrap-server localhost:9092 --topic my-topic --from-beginning`

+---

+## Localstack

+We are using Localstack to have a local development environment emulating AWS Cloud services.
+For more information, access https://github.com/localstack/localstack

+You need to run aws configure to set the env variables needed to work.
+You can set any values, SDK when working on local will look for the configuration to have a valid format but it won't try a real authentication.

+---

 ## Hands-on

 Create the needed environment variables